notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **Margin Setting (Unit:mm)**: define the page margins, in mm
 * **Header and Footer**: define what will be printed in each page's header and footer sections
     * Click in one of the `Left part`, `middle part`, or `right part` for header or footer;
-    * either type in text for literal text, or use the `Variable:` drop-down and `Add` button to add one of the variables at the current cursor position
+    * either type in text for literal text, or use the `Variable:` drop-down and `Add` button to add one of the variables at the current caret position
         * Add **Full file name path** ⇒ `$(FULL_CURRENT_PATH)` in the input box ⇒ will print something like `c:\path\to\file.txt`
         * Add **File name** ⇒ `$(FILE_NAME)` in the input box ⇒ will print something like `file.txt`
         * Add **File directory** ⇒ `$(CURRENT_DIRECTORY)` in the input box ⇒ will print something like `c:\path\to`